Ministry of Defence (Spain): Chain of Command

 The Chain of Command of the military is regulated in the National Defence Organic Act of 2005.

 Like the Constitution, the law recognizes the Monarch as the supreme commander of the Armed Forces.
-The Government is the body in charge of establishing the defense policy as well as control of the military administration.
+The Government is the body in charge of establishing the defence policy as well as control of the military administration.
 The Prime Minister is the civilian authority in command of the Armed Forces.
 The Minister of Defence, under the authority of the Prime Minister, control the Armed Forces and establish the military policy.
 The Chief of the Defence Staff (JEMAD) is the fourth military authority, in charge over the operative command of the Armed Forces.
 After the Chief of the Defence Staff are the Chief of Staff of the different branches.

 The Parliament is the responsible for authorising the signing of military treaties, approving the defence laws and military budgets and authorize the Sovereign to declare war and to make peace.
 In particular, the Congress is responsible for authorising the use of the Armed Forces abroad in missions that are not of national interest, if they are of national interest, the Government can use them without authorization but communicating it to the Congress.